Bardolph-Automation-Inc/bardolph/docs/language.rst

   slow_off "Chair" 10

 A routine may not be re-defined.
-Routine definitions may not be nested
+Routine definitions may not be nested:

 .. code-block:: lightbulb